tcawlfield/vote-sim/README.md

 This method should be more likely to create Condorcet cycles -- no Condorcet winner.

-### Sortition

-This project is all about voting, a topic that goes beyond politics.
-But it interfaces with politics.
-So I allow myself a small space to opine about sortition here.
-Sortition is the idea of electing people at random, by lottery.

-It is clear that voters have more accurate and incisive opinions of candidates that they know well personally than people they do not know.
-In anything other than small-town, local elections, voters have very little first-hand knowledge of the candidates.
-It follows that the huge majority of voters do not contribute any real or authentic information about the candidates by way of their ballots.
-They only contribute information about their perceived values or needs.
-This information is filtered through the lens of what voters believe that the candidates themselves stand for or support, and how their campaigns have shaped the minds of the electorate and have manufactured (usually) dislike and even outrage over the supposed policies and personalities of other candidates.
-One way or another it's a battle of perception, not reality.

-It seems that this leads to a lot of problems that are manifest in politics today.
-Political parties consolidate power, and thus silence individual voices and weaken the ability for any legislative assemblies to make decisions that favor the common good.
-Effective leadership requires finding solutions that meet the needs of the represented as completely as possible.
-"I win, you win" kinds of solutions.
-But partisan politics encourage adversarial decision-making, resulting in policies designed to favor certain groups at the expense of others.

-If we wish to have both accurate representation as well as representatives who are encouraged to promote general welfare, then we may want to select citizens for public service who would not be inclined to serve if it required a popularity contest or sacrificing principles for campaign funds and the support of one political party or another.
-The very nature of elections is competition.
-Perhaps large public elections find the worst of us, not the best, regardless of the merits of any voting system.

-## Code

-* Useful terms:
-  * Consideration / axis
-    * Issue / Persuasion / Position
-    * Likability
-  * Score / utility
-* How are scores combined?
-  * At the top level we have a list of Considerations
-    * Combine with Addition / Multiplication / Quadrature/distance
-  * Considerations themselves can be simple or multi-dimensional
-    * N-dimensional considerations could evaluate with distance or multiplication
-    * I'm not convinced multiplication makes much sense.
-But addition vs distance is interesting.

 ## To-Do

-* Fix strategic ballot scores
+* Strategic voting improvements
   * Allow a fraction of the population to be strategic
   * Allow a political faction to be more strategic than another
     * Under different methods, how much are strategic voters wrongly rewarded?
   * Each voting method needs a new method, strategic_prereq to return Option<Method>.
     * We can use this to ensure that each strategic method is preceded by its honest "pre-election poll" method.
 If not, they can be inserted.
     * At the same time, this suggests another property of MethodSim: is_visible. is_visible() returns false if the method was inserted as a pre-poll.
+* Add a Virtues (described above) consideration
+* Multi-winner methods
+  * Iterative rewreighted range voting ---- loop through winners, removing them and adding another in their place.
+Keep cycling through winners until either the winner list becomes stable (needs better definition) or a maximum cycle count is reached.
+Research prior art here, and consider repeating stability patterns.
+  * How should we best characterize the effectiveness of the winning set?
+    * For each candidate, score utility by winners in preference order.
+Most preferred gets 100%, next-most gets ...
+50% maybe?
+Etc. What is natural here?

 ### More questions: